-(over)

-De let my flesh mett into
+Then let my flesh be re-born through yours.

-yours.

-O Having Plant three glee. we become
+Having captured glee, we melt and become one.

-here one.

 I adore you.

 I love you.
 Turn away old world, while my love and I create a new one.

 Two women approach each other.
 One is dressed in simple cloth; the other in a sumptuous gown.
 They both have white hair and carry a torch.